When something or someone is lost, there is always a void left in the wake. That void is grief. Grief is felt absence.

-It’s felt by those on its precipice, it ripples outward from there.
+That void is felt by those on its precipice, and its pull can ripple outward from there.
 Is someone you know grieving?
 Are they peering over the ledge of the void?
 Are you not sure how to help them?
 This one’s for you.

 Acknowledge the loss

 Step one in supporting a griever is to acknowledge their loss.
 It sounds obvious but it’s surprisingly not as common as you might hope.

 When someone is brought into the throws of grief, their reality goes into a state of flux.
 Things that were once routine feel different, heavy.
 Their minds race with questions and are flooded with past, present, and future all at once.

 One of the most important things you can do is acknowledge the loss.
 Ground them.
 Validate their reality.
 I see you.
 I understand that this must be hard for you.

 Every acknowledgement is a lighthouse in a storm.
 The storm doesn’t stop.
 But steady ground exists.

 It’s the first and most important step.
 Do not tell yourself that you’re giving them space or wait on them to reach out.
 Do not make excuses — and understand that any excuse you come up with is an act of selfishness — you’re the one avoiding them because of inconvenience.
 If you can’t do this, you are no friend at all.

 In your acknowledgment, do not placate.
 This step is all business.
 You cannot change the outcome.
 You know that; they know that.
 You are merely assisting them in pounding down a stake in the tent of their reality.
 No advice, no creating false hopes, no appeals to higher authorities.

 I heard about the death of your father.
 I am very sorry to hear of your loss.
 I am here for anything you need.